growupkuriyama-hub/lean_cfg_project/README.md

 # lean_cfg_project

-This repository contains the Lean 4 artifact accompanying the paper **Residual Concept Semantics for Two-Sided Fixed-h CFG Presentations**.
+This repository contains an experimental Lean 4 formalization for the fixed-`h` CFG / residual concept semantics project.

 The project studies finite two-sided monoid-typed structures associated with context-free grammar presentations, together with a Lean-checked semantic layer